(updated October 2020)

 As part of their commitment to the environment, all parts of the poppies can be recycled and there will be recycling bins in Sainsburys after Remembrance Sunday.
 You can also chose to buy reusable items such as enamel badges and rubber wristbands instead.

 If you want to support the British Armed Forces please do not buy them from Ebay or unauthorised online sellers.
-Only use the official British Legion shop or sellers who can be found in every high street and town centre in the UK.
+Only use the official British Legion shop and sellers.

 The Scottish Poppy is red but has four petals and no leaf.
 They were introduced in 1926 because poppies often sold out in England.
 Poppies are made in Lady Haig Poppy Factory and are available to buy online.